FAQs

 The intent of state EPR laws is to shift financial responsibility to producers for the products and packaging that go into the marketplace and away from the municipalities and regional waste authorities.

 Most states have many similar requirements related to EPR.
-The regulatory focus in each state is on brand owners (Producers) or companies that license or trademark a brand in which the product is sold or brought into the state by a third party.
+The regulatory focus in each state is on brand owners (producers) or companies that license or trademark a brand in which the product is sold or brought into the state by a third party.
 Producers often develop a Producer Responsibility Organization (PRO), which manages the collection, transport, and recycling of products to ensure environmentally sound management of these products.

 Typical Features:

-- Producers are required to comply with the State EPR Law
+- Producers are required to comply with the state EPR Law

 - Producers can form/join a Producer Responsibility Organization (PRO) or develop an Alternative Collection Program (ACP)